Victoria Moors: London Olympics

 At the end of July, Moors competed at the 2012 Summer Olympics in London, United Kingdom.
 She contributed scores of 13.700 on uneven bars and 14.600 on floor toward the Canadian team's fifth-place finish.
 Moors said, "Our goal was to just finish top eight.
-But coming to the Olympics and finishing fifth, we weren’t expecting that.
-It’s unreal right now.
+But coming to the Olympics and finishing fifth, we weren't expecting that.
+It's unreal right now.
 We upset a lot of big countries.
-We definitely raised the bar for Canada; we’re leaving a trail for the next people, and for Rio.
+We definitely raised the bar for Canada; we're leaving a trail for the next people, and for Rio.
 We just decided to go out there and go strong."

 2013

 In March, Moors competed for Canada in the FIG World Cup event in Worcester, Massachusetts, known as the American Cup.
 She got the highest score among the women on the floor during competition with a score of 14.600 and won the bronze medal behind American gymnasts Katelyn Ohashi and Simone Biles with an all-around score of 57.066.
 In August, Moors was the first female gymnast to perform a double-twisting double layout in international competition during her floor exercise routine at the Pan American Senior Apparatus Championship.
 At the 2013 World Artistic Gymnastics Championships in October, she finished 10th in the all-around.

 The double-twisting double layout skill on floor exercise is now called the "Moors" in the Code of Points.
 It is currently the only "I" skill in the code of points and has a difficulty of 0.9.
-Since Moors debuted the skill, it has only been successfully competed by five other gymnasts – Brit Amy Tinkler and Americans MyKayla Skinner, Jade Carey, Simone Biles, and Morgan Hurd.
+Since Moors debuted the skill, relatively few other gymnasts have successfully competed it, except for Brits Amy Tinkler and Jessica Gadirova as well as Americans MyKayla Skinner, Jade Carey, Simone Biles, Morgan Hurd, and Joscelyn Roberson.